IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_tekton_pipeline_trigger.html.markdown

   * Constraints: The default value is `true`.
 * `event_listener` - (Optional, String) Event listener name.
 The name of the event listener to which the trigger is associated.
 The event listeners are defined in the definition repositories of the Tekton pipeline.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,253}$/`.
 * `events` - (Optional, List) Only needed for Git triggers.
-Events object defines the events to which this Git trigger listens.
+Events list that defines the events to which a Git trigger listens.
+Choose one or more from: 'push', 'pull_request' and 'pull_request_closed'.
+For SCM repositories that use 'merge request' events, they map to the equivalent 'pull request' events.
-Nested scheme for **events**:
-	* `pull_request` - (Optional, Boolean) If true, the trigger listens for 'open pull request' or 'update pull request' Git webhook events.
-	* `pull_request_closed` - (Optional, Boolean) If true, the trigger listens for 'close pull request' Git webhook events.
-	* `push` - (Optional, Boolean) If true, the trigger listens for 'push' Git webhook events.
+  * Constraints: Allowable list items are: `push`, `pull_request`, `pull_request_closed`.
+The list items must match regular expression `/^[-0-9a-zA-Z_,]+$/`.
+The maximum length is `3` items.
+The minimum length is `0` items.
 * `max_concurrent_runs` - (Optional, Integer) Defines the maximum number of concurrent runs for this trigger.
 If omitted then the concurrency limit is disabled for this trigger.
 * `name` - (Optional, String) Trigger name.
   * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[a-zA-Z0-9][-0-9a-zA-Z_. ]{1,253}[a-zA-Z0-9]$/`.